Hearen/OnceServer/Server/README.md

 * createVolume - a customized object will be passed as the parameter, for more details, you check Rule 1.
 * deleteVolume - only the UUID of the volume will be needed.
 * listVolumes - the UUID of pool is needed here and the result will a string composed of names separated by comma.
+* attach - using the UUID of VM and volume and target of VM to complete attaching a certain volume to a VM.
+* detach - the opposite operation of attach.

 #### VIF Management
 * create - just like VM, a customized object will be used to specify the factors creating operation requires and also some values can be ignored for more details, check *Rule 1*.